jem-06/cursor01/README.txt

+streamline cursors -- simple, straightforward step-up from system defaults.

-right click on the .inf file to install -- please let me know if there are any issues.
+right click on the .inf file to install; please let me know if there are any issues.

-thanks for downloading
+thanks for downloading!

 - jem